-Physicians may attend medical conferences sponsored in whole or in part by a commercial entity if these conform to the following principles:

-1. The main purpose of the conference is the exchange of professional or scientific information.

-- 2. Hospitality during the conference is secondary to the professional exchange of information and does not exceed what is locally customary and generally acceptable. - 3.
-Physicians do not receive payment directly from a commercial entity to cover travelling expenses, room and board at the conference or compensation for their time unless provided for by law and/or the policy of their National Medical Association. - 4.
-Physicians may not accept unjustified hospitality and may not receive payment from a commercial entity to cover room and board for accompanying persons. - 5.
-The name of a commercial entity providing financial support is publicly disclosed in order to allow the medical community and the public to assess the information presented in light of the source of funding.
-In addition, conference organizers and lecturers disclose to conference participants any financial affiliations they may have with manufacturers of products mentioned at the event or with manufacturers of competing products. - 6.
-Presentation of material by a physician is scientifically accurate, gives a balanced review of possible treatment options, and is not influenced by the sponsoring organization. - 7.
-A conference can be recognised for purposes of continuing medical education / continuing professional development (CME/CPD) only if it conforms to the following principles: - 7.1.
-The commercial entities acting as sponsors, such as pharmaceutical companies, have no influence on the content, presentation, choice of lecturers, or publication of results - 7.2.
-Funding for the conference is accepted only as a contribution to the general costs of the meeting.
+- 1. These guidelines related to medical conferences apply, where pertinent, to corporation events, such as educational events, and promotional activities including for items of medical utility, sponsored by a commercial enterprise. - 2.
+Physicians may attend medical conferences, sponsored in whole or in part by a commercial entity if these conform to the following principles: - The main purpose of the conference is the exchange of professional or scientific information for the benefit of patient care. - Hospitality during the conference is secondary to the professional exchange of information and does not exceed what is locally customary and generally acceptable. - Physicians do not receive payment directly from a commercial entity to cover travelling expenses, room and board at the conference for themselves or an accompanying person or compensation for their time unless provided for by law and/or the policy of their National Medical Association, or unless it is a reasonable honorarium for speaking at the conference. - The name of a commercial entity providing financial support is publicly disclosed in order to allow the medical community and the public to fairly evaluate the information presented.
+In addition, conference organizers and lecturers are transparent and disclose any financial affiliations that could potentially influence educational activities or any other substantial outcome that may result from the conference. - In accordance with the WMA Guidelines on Promotional Mass Media Appearances by Physicians, presentation of material by a physician should be scientifically accurate, give a balanced review of possible treatment options, and not be influenced by the sponsoring organization. - 3.
+In addition, a conference can be recognized for purposes of continuing medical education/ continuing professional development (CME/CPD) only if it conforms to the following principles: - The commercial entities acting as sponsors, such as pharmaceutical companies or enterprises in the medical devices sector, have no influence on the content, presentation, choice of lecturers, or publication of results. - Funding for the conference is accepted only as a contribution to the general costs of the meeting. - The independence of the contents of the conference is guaranteed.